 CSPro supports both one-way and two-way data synchronization.
 This means that is possible to send data from the interviewer's device to the server as well as to download data from the server to the interviewer's device.
 You can configure your synchronization to only send data to the server, to only receive data from the server, or to both send and receive data.

 It is possible to synchronize both CSPro data files and other non-data files such as application files, images, and text files.
-It is common to use synchronization to update data entry applications in the field by downloading the latest .pen
+It is possible to update data entry applications in the field by downloading the latest .pen

 files from the server.
 This way, modifications to the application at the head office can easily be distributed to interviewers in the field.
 It is, however, simpler to deploy and update application files on mobile devices using the Deploy Application

 For synchronization over the Internet, a central server is required.
 CSPro supports three types of servers: CSWeb, Dropbox, and FTP.

 - CSWeb: CSWeb is a web server running the CSPro synchronization server software.
 It is best for very large surveys and censuses.
 The server software is written in PHP and can be run on any web server that has PHP and the MySQL database software installed.
 The server can be set up on a computer at the head office that is connected to the Internet or it may be set up on a hosted website or virtual server in the cloud.
 Setting and maintaining a server for CSWeb requires knowledge and experience with web server maintainence and cyber security.
 Users that do not have these skills should consider using Dropbox or FTP instead.
 For more information about CSWeb servers, see the CSWeb help documentation.